chesterwizzle/Haikuverse/README.md

 ### Augmented Artistry: The Creator's Journey
 The augmentation of human creativity is not a passive bestowal of content but an active collaboration.
 Within the `ConstellationCustomizationScreen`, users become co-authors of their Haikuverse, working with **Gemini** (via `GeminiService`) to weave evocative fables and with **Imagen 3** (via `VertexAIService`) to conjure visual representations, transforming abstract collections of haikus into deeply personal, mythic territories.
 This act of giving story and image to their creations fosters a profound sense of ownership and connection.
 The addition of Google Cloud premium Chirp3 HD **Text-to-Speech**, experienced through the `AudioToolkitModal`, further enriches this, allowing the user's poetic voice to take literal form, adding another layer of sensory engagement and accessibility.
 Finally, this entire creative cycle is completed by empowering the user to share their finished work outside the Haikuverse through beautifully formatted *'haiku cards,'* turning a personal creation into an act of positive outreach.

 Every interaction is crafted to minimize friction and maximize creative momentum, nurturing **cognitive flow and intuitive engagement.** The straightforward `HomeScreen` prompt, the immediate yet unobtrusive feedback during asynchronous AI operations, the unambiguous `FavoriteButton`, the at-a-glance `StarProgressTracker` checklist, the tactile tap-to-navigate gestures within the `MiniConstellationGraphView`, and the intelligently guided publishing flow—all are designed to feel like natural extensions of the user's creative intent.
 The `StarDetailPopup`, with its synchronized audio-visual "full experience" playback, is a microcosm of this design: an immersive dive into a single creative moment, presented effortlessly.
 This commitment to a frictionless experience extends even to the application's entry points.
 Recognizing that user preference is paramount, significant engineering effort was invested to create a hybrid, platform-aware authentication system.
-This provides users with the seamless, one-tap convenience of the official Google Sign-In experience on the web, while using the standard mobile plugin for Android — a complex implementation undertaken solely to respect the user's choice and make their first interaction with the app as effortless as possible.
+To ensure a frictionless and platform-native user experience, significant engineering effort was invested in a hybrid authentication system and a robust startup-gate (`AuthWrapper`).
+This provides the seamless convenience of the official Google Sign-In experience on the web while using the standard mobile plugin for Android, eliminating screen flicker and making the user's journey into and out of the app effortless.

 **Accessibility and inclusivity** are integral, not addons. `Semantics` widgets provide vital context for assistive technologies, `SelectableText` ensures content is portable, and the planned image-to-text features will further broaden access.
 Diverse TTS voices acknowledge and cater to varied preferences.
 Even **nickname validation**, while a security measure, contributes to a respectful and welcoming community space, inviting users to express their identity thoughtfully.